rwakaba/toc-of-rfc-generator-extension/README.md

-:desktop_computer: An Extension generate table of contents for any rfc pages
+:desktop_computer: An Chrome Extension generates table of contents for any rfc pages

 https://github.com/aeksco/react-typescript-web-extension-starter